Justin-Tan/high-fidelity-generative-compression/README.md

 python3 train.py -h
 ```

+To check if your setup is working, run `python3 -m src.model` in root.

 ### Training
 * For best results, as described in the paper, train an initial base model using the rate-distortion loss only, together with the hyperprior model, e.g. to target low bitrates:
 ```